Mumbai braces for power-hungry summer as temperatures soar

-With mercury touching 35 degrees, power experts expect demand to surge by nearly 1,000 MW by March – equivalent to powering another island city; as demand for electricity rises, power bills to also follow same trajectory
+With mercury touching 35 degrees, power experts expect demand to surge by nearly 1,000 MW by March; as demand for electricity rises, power bills to also follow same trajectory

 This summer, power companies will break out into a sweat and not just due to the temperatures.
 With the mercury soaring through the second half of February, the city and suburbs are expected to consume an excess of nearly 1,000 MW of electricity, an amount enough to power an entire second island city.